Redactix

 2

-Use the Included PHP Script
+Configure the PHP Script

-// upload.php configuration $uploadDir = __DIR__ . '/uploads/'; // Where to store files $uploadUrlPrefix = '/uploads/'; // URL prefix for images $maxFileSize = 5 * 1024 * 1024; // 5MB limit $csrfToken = null; // Optional CSRF token
+// redactix_images.php configuration $uploadDir = __DIR__ . '/uploads/'; $uploadUrlPrefix = '/uploads/'; $maxFileSize = 5 * 1024 * 1024; $allowDelete = false; // Set true to enable

 3